 These are a must-have for you and your baby, but they’re especially helpful if your appetite is shot and you need a little extra help to ensure you’re getting all of the nutrients you both need.
 There are so many different types of prenatal vitamins and prenatal DHA out there.
 What I recommend is talking to your doctor/midwife and doing what’s best for you.
 Just make sure you’re taking some form of prenatal vitamin.

 A lot of expecting moms start feeling tired even at the beginning of their pregnancy.
 You may need a good nap in your day to get by.
 This is totally normal.
 You are growing a baby after all!
 When you have no energy it means that there will be plenty of time to kill on the couch so Netflix will be your new best friend.
-Not to mention it’s nice to have when you are up late at night feeding your little one.
+Not to mention it’s nice to have after you have your baby when you are up late at night feeding your little one.

 I will be the first one to admit that I’m not the biggest fan of the book What to Expect When You’re Expecting, but a lot of mothers really enjoy having the app since every week it tells you the size of the baby, and common symptoms you may be experiencing.
 The app also has a short video every week explaining the developmental changes of your baby.
 They even have a message board of other women due your same month so you can communicate with women that are at the same point you’re in.
 I do want to warn you though to be careful reading them.
 A few of them can freak you out!